wenzhixin/multiple-select/docs/README.md

 Multiple select is a jQuery plugin to select multiple elements with checkboxes :).

 **Multiple Selected is licensed under the The MIT License.
 Completely free, you can arbitrarily use and modify this plugin.
-If you like this plugin, you can give me a <a href="https://github.com/wenzhixin/multiple-select/">star</a>, and I will do better, thanks.**
+If this plugin is useful to you, you can give me a <a href="https://github.com/wenzhixin/multiple-select/">star</a>, and I will do better, thanks.**

 *Current version: 1.1.0*